Chris Law: Political career

 Law was selected to contest the Dundee West constituency at the 2015 general election and received 27,684 votes – 61.9% – as he took the seat from Labour with a majority of 17,092 votes.
-From 2015-17 he served on the Scottish Affairs Committee.
+From 2015 to 2017 he served on the Scottish Affairs Committee.
 At the 2017 general election, he retained his seat, receiving 18,045 votes (46.7%), down 15.3% compared to the 2015 general election two years previously.
 His majority was reduced to 5,262 votes - 13.6%.
-Following his re-election, Law was appointed SNP Westminster Spokesperson for International Development and Climate Justice, and now sits as the only non-Labour or Conservative member on the International Development Committee.
+Following his re-election, Law was appointed SNP Westminster Spokesperson for International Development and Climate Justice, and sat as the only non-Labour or Conservative member on the International Development Committee from 2017 until 2024.

 At the 2019 general election, he held his seat, receiving 22,355 votes (53.8%), up 7.1% compared to the 2017 election.
 His majority was increased to 12,259 - 29.5%.
 Following his re-election, Law was appointed SNP Shadow Secretary of State for International Development, and continued to serve on the International Development Committee.

+At the 2024 general election, following the implementation of boundary changes, he contested the new seat of Dundee Central, which retained most of his previous Dundee West seat and added parts of the former Dundee East constituency.
+He held the seat, receiving 15,544 votes (40.0%), down 16.5% on the notional 2019 election result.
+His majority was reduced to 675 - 1.7%.

 During his first term (2015–17) as the Member of Parliament for Dundee West, Law fought against job losses at HMRC facilities in his constituency.
 In his second term, he criticised the UK Government over HMRC's decision to close their Sidlaw House facility in Dundee in 2022 and move jobs to a new facility in Edinburgh.

 In September 2017, Law signed a joint letter denouncing the Spanish Government's efforts to block the 2017 Catalan independence referendum.